Events A - Z

 Scott, LA 70583

-Scott Boudin Festival celebrates family, food, music, and Boudin!
-Our Festival is held on the municipal grounds near Scott City Hall building, only 12 minutes west of Lafayette.
+Scott Boudin Festival celebrates family, food, music, and of course, Boudin!
+Our Festival is held on the beautiful municipal grounds near Scott City Hall building, only 12 minutes west of Lafayette.
 "Where the West Begins and Hospitality Never Ends!"
 Scott is a community rich in Cajun heritage and our festival celebrates the spirit of that heritage through Boudin, a unique Cajun specialty.
 The Scott Boudin Festival showcases live entertainment and music, local food vendors, a Queen's pageant, a Children's pageant, crafts, fireworks, Sunday Family Day, and a Sunday Mass on the festival grounds, in other words - community fun in a safe environment.

-St. John Andouille Festival
+St. John the Baptist Andouille Festival

 Thomas F. Daley Memorial Park